 Description

-The main structure features a pitched natural slate roof with red clay ridges to the principal pitch and blue to the wings.
-The main roof is gabled and coped to front, while the wings are hipped.
+The building is a single storey structure with one main bay and 20th century additions arranged at right angles to the east side of Newcastle Street.
+The main roof is pitched with natural slate and red clay ridges, gabled and coped at the front, whilst the wings are hipped with blue ridging.
 Eaves are flush with timber fascia.
-Half-round cast iron gutters with matching downpipes serve the building.
+Half-round cast iron gutters and matching downpipes serve the building.
 All walls are roughcast rendered with smooth rendered plinth and smooth render dressings to all openings, all painted.

-To the front wall on either side of the porch is a single double-height lancet window with cinquefoil head and leaded diamond glazing.
-The front wall of the left and right wings is a continuation of the front wall of the gable.
-The left wing contains a window as those to the front gable but horizontally divided by a render transom.
-The right wing, slightly wider than the left, contains a similar window.
-Left of this latter window is a granite date plaque inscribed '1962', and below is a second stone inscribed 'The Alfred Eadie Hall'.
-The right gable of the right wing has a modern three-pane painted timber window to ground floor with a similar window above.
-The rear elevation of this wing is abutted by a single-storey flat-roofed extension containing a modern glazed stained timber door and top-hung two-pane window to ground floor, and two modern similar windows to first floor.
-The right cheek of this extension has a top-hung two-pane window to each floor and a chimney in the corner with the side wall of the main block.
+On either side of the porch, the front wall contains a single double-height lancet window with cinquefoil head and leaded diamond glazing.
+The front wall of the left wing is a continuation of the front gable wall and contains a window similar to those flanking the porch, horizontally divided by a render transom.
+The right wing, slightly wider than the left, contains a similar window to its left.
+To the left of this latter window is a granite date plaque inscribed '1962', and below is a second stone inscribed 'The Alfred Eadie Hall'.
+The right gable of the right wing has modern three-pane painted timber windows to ground floor and first floor.

-The exposed right elevation of the main block has two tall semicircular-headed windows, each with a timber frame forming a pair of lancets with an opening vent set into each spandrel and painted cills.
+The exposed right elevation of the main block has two tall semicircular headed windows, each with a timber frame forming a pair of lancets with an opening vent set into each spandrel and painted cills.

-The rear gable of the main building was originally the party wall of the original manse, now demolished.
-It is abutted to ground floor by a modern float roof garage belonging to the present manse.
-The exposed gable of the main block is rendered and blank.
-The left elevation and rear elevation of the left wing, and the left side wall of the main block are dashed and blank.
-A dashed dwarf wall with relatively modern steel railings and two sets of gates encloses the front to the street.
+The rear gable of the main building was originally a party wall of the original manse, now demolished.
+It is abutted at ground floor by a modern flat roof garage belonging to the present manse.
+The exposed gable is rendered and blank.
+The left elevation and rear elevation of the left wing, and the left side wall of the main block, are dashed and blank.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.